blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 #SOLUTIONFILE=simulation_files/plumed_example.inp
 FLUSH STRIDE=1000
 ```
-This will flushing the output every 1000 steps, allowing us to monitor that everything within PLUMED is woring as it should while the simulation is running.
+This will flush the output every 1000 steps, allowing us to monitor that everything within PLUMED is working as it should while the simulation is running.

 ```plumed
 #SOLUTIONFILE=simulation_files/plumed_example.inp